iambluefred/bukapilot/README.md

 The list above does not represent an exhaustive list of situations that may interfere with proper operation of bukapilot components.
 A driver should not rely on bukapilot DM to assess their level of attention.

-User Data and comma Account
+User Data and Kommu Account
 ------

 By default, bukapilot uploads the driving data to our servers.
 You can also access your data by pairing with the Kommu app ([iOS](https://apps.apple.com/us/app/comma-connect/id1456551889), [Android](https://play.google.com/store/apps/details?id=ai.comma.connect&hl=en_US)).
 We use your data to train better models and improve bukapilot for everyone.